 Always Carry a pair of sunglasses

 So, it is essential for you to choose a pair of protective eyewear that blocks UVA and UVB rays.
-Even if you wear contact lenses, carry your sunglasses, to offer an extra layer of protection.
+Even if you wear contact lenses, such as acuvue moist, carry your sunglasses, to offer an extra layer of protection.

 Look away from the Computer Screen

 In this world of the digital age, you are probably using digital devices for hours each day at work and home.
 These devices expose your eyes to high energy blue light that can cause:

 - Neck and shoulder pain

 So, to ensure less strain on your eyes:

 - Spend some time away from your computer screen, phone screen.
 Rest your eyes every 20 minutes, look far away for 20 seconds, and get up at least every 3 hours and take a break.

 - If the eye strain does not go away, consult an eye doctor.